 If you're not called as a witness

-If you're a victim of crime but haven't been called to give evidence as a witness, you might not be informed about the trial.
+If you're a victim of crime but have not been called to give evidence as a witness, you might not be informed about the trial.

 However, you can ask for information about the case and what happens if it goes to court.